 16 Mar Vintage Fancy

-Posted at 14:07h in Creative Pattern Making, Intermediate, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 14:07h in Fitted Dress Block, Pattern Making Instructions, Pattern Puzzles, Vintage Patterns 0 Comments

 Since the earliest of my pattern making days I have had a passion for the tailored femininity of vintage styling.
 And now that I have discovered an extensive online community that enjoys both fashion and vintage designs I am presented with so many beautiful options for our weekly pattern puzzle.
 I found this weeks inspiring image in a wonderful tumblr blog, The Tailors Desire, full of all things vintage. 🙂